-To be effective, it should address both the cause of the problem e.g. weakness or abnormal foot biomechanics, and the symptoms e.g. pain and swelling.
+To be effective, ankle and foot treatment should address both the cause of the problem e.g. weakness or abnormal foot biomechanics, and the symptoms e.g. pain and swelling.

 There are a whole range of medications used for the treatment of foot pain.
-They may to simple analgesics such as paracetamol/Tylenol that help reduce pain, or anti-inflammatories e.g. ibuprofen/Advil that can help to reduce swelling.
+They may to simple analgesics such as paracetamol/Tylenol that help reduce foot and ankle pain, or anti-inflammatories e.g. ibuprofen/Advil that can help to reduce swelling.

 and boost circulation which can help with healing.

 With Ice Treatment, it is really important that it is applied safely and correctly otherwise it can actually cause more harm than good.
 Visit the ice treatment section to find out how to use ice safely and effectively.

 For heat treatment, a simple hot water bottle wrapped up or a microwaveable wheat bag work really well.
 They should be applied for about twenty minutes at a time.
 To avoid the risk of burns, there should always be a layer of material between them and the skin, they should be avoided if the sensation is at all reduced and should be warm rather than hot.

 Tubigrip elasticated bandages are a great, simple way to provide some compression to the foot, ankle and calf.
 It really helps to reduce swelling and also gives some gentle support.